ryandash/Convert-and-Move-Anime/README.md

 - clean up downloads by deleting all empty folders
 -----------------------------------------------

-## Script custommove.bat + move_anime.py
-(Given a filename with a lot of unnecessary information and potentially season information, clean up the filename, extract season number, create season folder, rename videos, and move file into either anime folder or season folder in the anime folder)
 #### Final result:
     [Anime Folder]
 	    [Season]
 	        [anime mp4 file]
 		[anime subtitle files]
-#### Extract:
-  - anime's name for directory path and filename in python
-  - season number for season subfolder in python
-  - subtitles
 -----------------------------------------------

 ## Scripts can be simplified and improved but should work as is for common downloaded anime episodes **WITH** changes to directory information.